ait-aecid/kyoushi-environment/README.md

 ...
 ```

+For more information on the kyoushi-simulation, check out the [documentation](https://ait-aecid.github.io/kyoushi-simulation/).

 ### Log Data Collection

 Once the simulation is completed (i.e., the attacker simulation has successfully carried out all attacks and the service stopped), it is possible to collect all logs from the testbed.
 Since copying all logs generates a high amount of traffic and thus unnecessarily bloats the size of the resulting log data set, it is recommended to stop suricata before proceeding.
 This is accomplished with the following command.